alchemyplatform/aa-sdk/site/packages/aa-core/accounts/introduction.md

 In addition, it provides other optional methods that need to be implemented by the subclass in order to support functionalities such as:

 - [`signTypedData`](/packages/aa-core/accounts/optional/signTypedData) -- Signs typed data per [ERC-712](https://eips.ethereum.org/EIPS/eip-712)
-- [`signMessageWith6492`](/packages/aa-core/accounts/optional/signMessageWith6492) -- Wraps the result of `signMessage` as per [EIP-6492](https://eips.ethereum.org/EIPS/eip-6492) for signing the message for deployed smart contract accounts, as well as undeployed accounts
+- [`signMessageWith6492`](/packages/aa-core/accounts/optional/signMessageWith6492) -- Wraps the result of `signMessage` as per [EIP-6492](https://eips.ethereum.org/EIPS/eip-6492) for signing the message for deployed smart accounts, as well as undeployed accounts
 - [`signTypedDataWith6492`](/packages/aa-core/accounts/optional/signTypedDataWith6492) -- Similar to the signMessageWith6492 method above, this method wraps the result of `signTypedData` as per [EIP-6492](https://eips.ethereum.org/EIPS/eip-6492)
 - [`encodeBatchExecute`](/packages/aa-core/accounts/optional/encodeBatchExecute) -- If your contract does support batching, encodes a list of transactions into the call data that will be passed to your contract's `batchExecute` method.